Joseph Kennedy (actor)

-Joseph Kennedy (born Joseph Wilson, 1 November 1981 in Oxford) is an actor, singer and musician.
+Joseph Kennedy (born Joseph Wilson, 1 November 1981 in Oxford) is an English actor, singer and musician.

 Early life and education

-Joseph was born to the actor John Bowe.
-He was a student at Dragon School and then Abingdon School from 1995–2000 where he appeared in the productions Jesus Christ Superstar and Sweeney Todd.
+Kennedy is the son of fellow actor John Bowe.
+He was educated at Dragon School and then Abingdon School from 1995 to 2000 where he appeared in the productions Jesus Christ Superstar and Sweeney Todd.
 After having obtained the equivalent of a bachelor's degree in France, he joined the Central School of Speech and Drama in London.

 Acting

 In 2008 he played the role of the assassin Carter, in the British television programme TV series Robin Hood, the character Carter was killed by the Sheriff of Nottingham at the end of season 2 in episode 13.
 Episode 8 "Get Carter!" was named after his character.

 More recently he appeared in the films The Incident and The Grind, and in 2014 played the character Will Scarlet in the Doctor Who episode "Robot of Sherwood".

 In 2016 he appeared in Brimstone, directed by Martin Koolhoven.

+In 2023, he appeared as Dr. Weathers in BBC One miniseries Boat Story.